djradon/predicates/p.hasSource.md

 ---
 id: fZZRGb9VxZv0OsCSGfgFA
 title: hasSource
-desc: 'attributing a quote or a sentiment to a person; work or adressable resource'
+desc: attributing a quote or a sentiment to a person; work or adressable resource
 updated: 1637403201130
 created: 1633220799587
 ---